 Insulated siding can improve a home’s energy efficiency.
 Most exterior walls have insulation in between the wall studs, but allow significant energy loss through the studs themselves.
 Wall studs, both wood and metal, are poor insulators — when they come in contact with the exterior cladding, they allow heat to pass through them (which is called a thermal bridge).
 Since these studs represent up to 25% of the wall surface of an average home, it’s like having an entire exterior wall with no insulation at all.

-Insulated siding improves energy efficiency by reducing thermal bridging.
-Like a blanket, it is continuous insulation over the studs, which helps homes stay warm in winter and cool in summer.”
+Insulated siding improves energy efficiency by reducing thermal bridging — like a blanket, it is continuous insulation over the studs, which helps homes stay cool in summer and warm in winter.

 While many homeowners are familiar with ENERGY STAR® qualified appliances and energy efficient windows, they may be surprised to learn that insulated siding can also improve a home’s energy performance.
 Insulated siding is now accepted as home insulation in various energy efficiency programs — including the checklist of building products or methodologies that can help meet the requirements to qualify under ENERGY STAR Qualified Homes.
 You can learn more at www.insulatedsiding.info